Aldine Branch Library

 On November 7, 2002, the mosaic was dedicated.

-In 2004, Houston Texan football player Chester Pitts and two Texans cheerleaders visited the branch Aldine branch to honor the winners of the Reliant Energy Power Players reading program.
+In 2004, Houston Texan football player Chester Pitts and two Texans cheerleaders visited the Aldine branch to honor the winners of the Reliant Energy Power Players reading program.

 In the spring of 2009, Aldine branch staff and teens worked together on a book cart for the Houston Art Car parade.
 The "Readies" cart was part of the Library's outreach booth at the event.